Elephant tusks seized in Sri Lanka came from Kenya

 The Kenyan Wildlife Service said in a statement the container had been shipped from Mombasa but did not specify where the ivory came from.

-Privately-owned Citizen Television reported on Thursday that police had arrested three people and seized two elephant tusks valued at about 1 million shillings.
+Privately-owned Citizen Television reported on Thursday that police had arrested three people and seized two elephant tusks valued at about 1 million shillings ($12,000).

 The Kenyan Wildlife Service said in the past two weeks it had made 32 arrests and killed two suspected poachers in various parts of the country.